timescale/docs/promscale/monitoring-promscale.md

 when something doesn't work as expected in Promscale.

 [Here](promscale-alerting-rules) are the alerting rules for Promscale.
-These alerting rules can be configured on Prometheus end or on Promscale end to evaluate the alerting rules.
+These alerting rules should be configured on Prometheus end to evaluate the alerting rules.

 ## Runbooks

-The runbooks are to troubleshoot the most common issues noticed while running Promscale at scale.
-The runbooks are published and maintained in [Promscale Github repository](promscale-runbooks).
+When an alert is fired, the alert message references the relevant runbook to troubleshoot and mitigate the issue noticed while running Promscale.
+These runbooks are published and maintained in [Promscale Github repository](promscale-runbooks).

 [grafana-promscale-dashboard]: https://grafana.com/grafana/dashboards/16241